deeplearning4j/deeplearning4j/quickstart.md

 These tools will generate the visualizations that allow you to debug your neural nets as they train.
 (The visualizations occasionally generate a list of errors on Macs -- that does not stop the nets from training.)

-* Next, clone DL4J examples here.
+* Next, git clone ND4J, the linear algebra library powering this project, as well as the DL4J examples like so:

 		git clone https://github.com/SkymindIO/nd4j
 		git clone https://github.com/SkymindIO/dl4j-examples